Poojaa-Rangaiah/DeviceTreeOverlay-for-MAX98090/README.md

 - https://elinux.org/Device_Tree_Reference
 - https://elinux.org/images/c/cf/Power_ePAPR_APPROVED_v1.1.pdf

-## Steps to re-configure the kernel for module generation.
+## 2. Steps to re-configure the kernel for module generation
 For the driver module of the max98090, you should have reconfigured the kernel image.
 The following steps are mentioned for the [cross-compilation](https://www.raspberrypi.com/documentation/computers/linux_kernel.html#cross-compile-the-kernel),<br>
 ```
 $ git clone https://github.com/raspberrypi/linux